Isn't it interesting how some people's personalities are extremely constant while others change based on the situation?

 When you hang out with comedic friends, they may be more likely to bring out your funny side.

-Similarly, male cowbirds have been found to change their personalities based on their social surroundings, while females maintain constant personalities by hanging out only with females with similar personalities, forming these social niches.
+Similarly, male cowbirds have been found to change their personalities based on their social surrounding, while female maintain constant personalities by hanging out only with females with similar personalities, forming these social niches.

 Niches like these are formed because they provide predictability, which is generally comforting.
 This helps to predictably navigate food and predation, which is also the same reason ecological niches are formed.

 And just like ecological niches and species, social niches and personalities are mutually influential.